-Today I’m writing about the electromagnetic spectrum.
+Today we are writing about the electromagnetic spectrum.

-Now you can be forgiven for thinking this is an unusual topic to be writing about, especially for a skin care site!
+Now you can be forgiven for thinking this is an unusual topic to be writing about, especially for a skincare site.

-Our eyes are naturally designed to detect visible radiation, or visible light waves.
+Our eyes are naturally designed to detect visible radiation or visible light waves.

 Some radiation we can see, but there are many types of radiation that we actually can’t see, this is referred to as the electromagnetic spectrum, which is made up of 8 different parts:

-- Radio Waves
+- radio Waves

-- Terahertz Radiation
+- terahertz Radiation

-- Infrared Light (IR)
+- infrared Light (IR)

-- Visible Light
+- visible Light

-- Ultraviolet Rays (UV)
+- ultraviolet Rays (UV)

-- Gamma Rays
+- gamma Rays

-The only difference between these types of radiation, is their wavelength (which increases) or frequency (which decreases).
+All of this radiation travels at the speed of light, and the only difference between these types of radiation is their wavelength (which increases) or frequency (which decreases).

-- Visible light
+- visible light

-- A tiny amount of ultraviolet radiation
+- a small amount of ultraviolet radiation

-UVB: It causes skin reddening and sunburn and also plays a role in the development of skin cancer and photoaging.
+UVB damages the outermost layer of the skin and can directly damage our DNA.
+Causes skin reddening and sunburn and also plays a role in the development of skin cancer and photoaging.

 Follow the link, to find out about Infrared Rays and the skin.

-- UVB rays are only present when the sun is high between 12 and 2pm
+- UVB rays are only present when the sun is high between 12 and 2 pm

-- UVA rays are closer in wavelengths, so are present all day long, in fact every day all year round
+- UVA rays are closer in wavelengths, so are present all day long, in fact, every day all year round

-- UV radiation also increases with altitude, for every 300 meters you ascend there is a 4% increase
+- UV radiation also increases with altitude, for every 300 meters you ascend there is a 4% increase.

 Apologies for going all sciencey on you, but hopefully now, you begin to get more of an idea, of how these damaging rays are formed.

-Join us here to find out more facts about sun damaged skin.
+Join us here to find out more facts about sun-damaged skin.